dftfeDevelopers/dftfe/README.md

 Contributing to DFT-FE
 ----------------------
-Learn more about contributing in the *Contributing to DFT-FE's development* section of the [manual](https://github.com/dftfeDevelopers/dftfe/blob/manual/manualv0.5.0-pre.pdf).
+Learn more about contributing to DFT-FE's development [here](https://github.com/dftfeDevelopers/dftfe/wiki/Contributing).

 More information